VishnuSrivatsava/TransPEG/README.md

 ## Installation

-### Install the dependencies and just run the .exe file or run use the python script to run on your own.
+### Install the dependencies and just run the .exe file or run the python script.

 1. Clone this repository: